comicfans/learn/why_rust_different.md

 many such bugs at build time instead of runtime, we should consider it as new low-level implementation language, seriously.
-If still using C/C++, fighting with these countless low-level memory bugs may consume more time than to implement new features.
+If still using C/C++, fighting with these countless low-level memory bugs may consume more time than to improve the ecosystem.

 Microsoft blog also shares similar point
 ```